Daudsarfraz/CS3002-Information-Security/README.md

 <b>  Projects: </b> Collaborative or individual projects related to Information Security.<br>
 Feel free to browse through the folders and access the materials that interest you the most.
 If you're a student, you'll likely find assignments and projects relevant to your course.

-### Contributing
-We welcome contributions from the community to make this repository even more valuable.
-If you have resources, assignments, or projects related to Information Security that you'd like to share, please follow our contribution guidelines.

-Your contributions can help other learners and enthusiasts gain a deeper understanding of Information Security.

 ### License
 This repository is licensed under the MIT License.
 Please review the license terms before using or contributing to this project.